How to Get Your Partner and Kids on Board with Eating Plant Based + Plant Based Chocolate Chip Blender Muffins (oil-free)

 Get to know your kiddos and where their boundaries are, decide where you can compromise, and hold firm to your non-negotiables.
 They won’t like everything and there will still be whining; with kids, them’s the breaks!
 But it is doable.

 If you really want to eat a whole food plant based diet, you will find a way.
 For most of us, it doesn’t look anything like that picture-perfect family, and that is 100% A-okay!
 Find the version that fits your life and your family, and embrace it unapologetically.
+We put together some tips and recipes for picky kids that can help as well.

 When you’re ready to let go of the notion that there is a perfect way to “make it work,” it’s actually quite liberating.
 When you take responsibility for your own success or failure instead of hinging it on other people, it’s empowering.
 You stop reaching for this fantasy ideal state that relies on other people and outcomes that you have no control over, and instead, put your energy toward finding real solutions that will last.